cabforum/netsec/docs/NSR.md

 ## 5.2 Shared Responsibility

-The CA MUST configure Systems in accordance with the documentation and guidance that is published by the operator of the Third Party-Controlled Environment.
-The CA MUST ensure that the configuration of such Systems meet the expectations published in the operator’s Shared Responsibility Model or other applicable documents.
-In addition, the CA MUST confirm that the configuration of such Systems aligns with the CA’s risk assessment.
+The CA MUST configure Systems in accordance with the documentation, guidance, and shared-responsibility model published by the operator of the Third Party-Controlled Environment.
+The CA MUST document how its configuration satisfies the responsibilities allocated to the CA and aligns with the CA’s risk assessment.

 ## 5.3 Data Integrity and Retention

 Systems which are operated in a Third Party-Controlled Environment MUST be configured to prevent the modification or deletion of logs for their entire required retention period.
 This MUST be implemented using provider-native immutability features, such as WORM (Write-Once-Read-Many) or Object Locks.

+The CA MUST verify, at least annually, that the immutability and retention configuration remains effective and that audit logs can be retrieved for the required retention period.